-What is the Rules & Regulation for writing Checks to Personal Checking from Business Checking for Single Member LLC?
+What are the Rules & Regulation for writing Checks to Personal Checking from Business Checking for a Single Member LLC?

 This is Mehul again.
 I am an owner of a Single Member LLC, which is currently operation as consulting firm.

 I have placed my self to the client side for Project work through my own LLC as an employee of LLC.

 I asked you ” How to Pay my self for my work on client site?”